CortexIntelligentAutomation/docs/content/en/docs/2024.7/_shared/upgrade/2024.7/upgrade-web-application-server/upgrade-flows.md

     ```

 1. A new studio package will be created in the same file path as the package given as the argument with the format `{PackageName}-{PreviousVersion}UpgradedTo{NewVersion}.studiopkg`.

+1. This package should be imported into Gateway.